kauwelab/PolyRiskScore/static/downloadables/README.md

 * **-k studyType** -- Adding study types will filter out all studies except those labeled as the desired study type (see note on studyID).
 Acceptable values are **HI** (High Impact), **LC** (Large Cohort), and **O** (Other).
 * **-i studyID** -- Adding a GWAS Catalog Study Accession number (study ID) will ensure that the study corresponding to the study ID given will have polygenic risk scores calculated for it. *NOTE: The study ID filter is not affected by other filters and the calculator will run for the study corresponding to the study ID given, notwithstanding the presence of other filters.*
 * **-e ethnicity** -- Adding an ethnicity filter will restrict risk score calculations to those studies that report the given ethnicity in either their discovery sample ancestry or their replication sample ancestry (see note on studyID).
+* **-y value type** -- Adding a value type will filter out studies that are not of the indicated value type.
+Approved values are **beta** or  **'odds ratio'**.
+* **-g sex** -- This parameter will allow the user to filter studies by the sex associated with the studies.
+Use **F** or **Female**, **M** or **Male**, or **E** or **Exclude** (if you wish to have only studies without sex associations).

 Traits and studies available through this tool can be searched from the PRSKB CLI interactive menu using the *Search for a specific study or trait* option.
 A list of ethnicities from the server can be printed using the *View available ethnicities for filter* menu option.

 ### Additional Optional Parameters

 * **-v verbose result file** -- Adding the **-v** parameter will return the output file in a 'verbose' format, which includes a line for each sample/study/trait combination.
 Additional columns are added that display lists of protective variants, risk variants, variants that are present but do not include the risk allele, and variants that are in high linkage disequilibrium whose odds ratios are not included in the calculations. *NOTE: This only applies to TSV output files.
 JSON output files are always 'verbose'.*
-* **-g sex dependent associations** -- This parameter will indicate the sex of the samples in the input file.
-Though a rare occurence, some studies have duplicates of the same SNP that differ by which biological sex the p-value and odds ratio is associated with or SNPs that are not duplicated, but are dependent on biological sex.
-The system default is to exclude sex dependent SNPs from calculations.
-You can include sex dependent associations by selecting either male (M) or female (F).
 * **-s stepNumber** -- The calculator can be run in two steps.
 The first step deals with downloading necessary information for calculations from our server.
 The second step is responsible for performing the actual calculations and does not require an internet connection.
 Running the tool without a specified step number will run both steps sequentially.
 * **-n numberOfSubprocesses** -- The calculations for each trait/study can be run using multiprocessing.
 Users can designate the number of subprocesses used by the multiprocessing module.
 If no value is given, all available cores will be used.
-* **-m omitUnusedStudiesFile** -- Prevents the creation of the additional output file that lists the trait/study combinations that produced no risk score due to the absence of the study's SNPs in the samples vcf/txt file.
 * **-u userGWASUploadFile** -- This parameter allows the user to upload a GWAS summary statistics file to be used in polygenic risk score calculations instead of GWAS Catalog data stored in our database.
 The file must be tab separated, use a .tsv or .txt extension (or be a zipped file with one of those extensions), and have the correct columns in order for calculations to occur.
 See [Uploading GWAS Summary Statistics](#uploading-gwas-summary-statistics) for more directions on uploading GWAS data.
 * **-a GWASrefGen** -- Indicates the reference genome of the GWAS data.
 If this parameter is not included, it is assumed that the reference genome for the GWAS data is the same as the samples.
+* **-b GWAS uses beta values** -- **-b** Indicates that the values in the uploaded GWAS file are beta values
+* **-q minor allele frequency cohort** -- This parameter allows the user to select the cohort to use for minor allele frequencies and also indicates the cohort to use for reporting percentile rank.
+Available options are: **ukbb** (Uk Biobank), **adni-ad** (ADNI Alzheimer's disease), **adni-mci** (ADNI Mild cognitive impairment), **adni-cn** (ADNI Cognitively normal), **afr** (1000 Genomes African), **amr** (1000 Genomes American), **eas** (1000 Genomes East Asian), **eur** (1000 Genomes European), and **sas** (1000 Genomes South Asian)
+* **-l individual-specific LD clumping** -- To perform linkage disequilibrium clumping on an individual level, include the -l flag.
+By default, LD clumping is performed on a sample-wide basis, where the variants included in the clumping process are the same for each individual, based off of all the variants that are present in the GWA study.
+This type of LD clumping is beneficial because it allows for sample-wide PRS comparisons since each risk score is calculated using the same variants.
+In contrast, individual-wide LD clumping determines the variants to be used in the PRS calculation by only looking at the individual's variants that have a corresponding risk allele (or, in the absence of a risk allele, an imputed unknown allele) in the GWA study.
+The benefit to this type of LD clumping is that it allows for a greater number of risk alleles to be included in each individual's polygenic risk score.

 ## Uploading GWAS Summary Statistics